Homophily and minority size explain perception biases in social networks: Results

-To examine perception biases in real-world networks, we study six empirical networks with various level of homophily and minority sizes.
-The network characteristics of the data are presented in Table~\ref{tab:stat}.
-The detailed descriptions of the dataset collections and references can be found in the Method section.
-These empirical networks have different structural characteristics and show different levels of homophily or heterophily with respect to one specific attribute (see the Supplementary section).
-We measure the symmetric homophily and the asymmetric homophily in all networks.
-The symmetric homophily is equivalent to Newman's assortativity measure ($r$) that measures the Pearson coefficient of the edges that exist between nodes with different attribute values compared to what we would expect from their degree~\cite{newman2003mixing}.
+The BA-homophily model offers a very simple representation of real-world networks.
+To examine possible social perception biases in the real world, we studied six empirical networks with various ranges of homophily and minority-group sizes.
+The network characteristics of the data sets are presented in Table~\ref{tab:stat}.
+The detailed descriptions of the data sets and references can be found in the Method section.
+These empirical networks have different structural characteristics and show different levels of homophily or heterophily with respect to one specific attribute (see Supplementary Materials).
+In five of the networks this attribute is gender (female or male), while in one - the American Physical Society (APS) network - the attribute is whether a paper belongs to the field of classical statistical mechanics or quantum statistical mechanics.

+To estimate homophily, we first assumed that homophily is symmetric in all networks.
+The symmetric homophily is equivalent to Newman's assortativity measure ($q$), which is the Pearson coefficient of correlation between pairs of linked nodes according to some attribute (e.g., race~\cite{newman2003mixing}).
 The Newman assortativity measure corresponds directly to the homophily parameter in our model when adjusted for the scale.
-In our model $h = 0$ means complete heterophily ($r = -1$), $h=0.5$ indicates no relationship between structure and attributes ($r = 0$), and $h = 1$ indicates complete homophily ($r=1$) (see the Supplementary section).
+In our model $h = 0$ means complete heterophily ($q = -1$), $h=0.5$ indicates no relationship between structure and attributes ($q = 0$), and $h = 1$ indicates complete homophily ($q=1$; see the Supplementary Materials).

-The value of symmetric homophily for each network is as follows: $h_{Brazil} = 0$ in the Brazilian sexual contact network, $h_{POK}=0.15$ in the online dating network PussOKram, $h_{USF51}=0.47$ in the Facebook friendship network, $h_{DBLP} = 0.56$ in the scientific collaboration network, $h_{Github} = 0.6$ in the Github mutual follower network and $h_{APS} = 0.74$ in the American Physical Society citation network.
-Homophily is measured between genders (female and male) except in the APS network in which homophily $h_{APS}$ is measured between different academic fields namely classical statistical mechanics (CSM) and quantum statistical mechanics (QSM).

-In reality, the tendency of groups to connect to other groups can be asymmetrical.
-Given the number of edges that run between nodes of the same group and our model parameters, we can estimate the asymmetric homophily in the empirical networks analytically~\cite{karimi2017visibility}.
-As we will see shortly, it turns out that asymmetric homophily has an important impact on the predictability of perception bias in empirical networks.
+In reality, however, the tendency of groups to connect to other groups can be asymmetric.
+For example, it has been observed that in scientific collaborations, homophily among women is stronger than homophily among men \cite{jadidi2017gender}.
+Given the relationship between number of edges that run between nodes of the same group and homophily in Eqs.~\ref{eq:maaforh} and ~\ref{eq:asym_h}, we can estimate the asymmetric homophily, which differs for the minority ($h_{aa}$) and the majority ($ h_{bb}$) group (see Method).
+As we describe below, it turns out that asymmetric homophily has an important impact on the predictability of perception bias in empirical networks.